iCliniq Logo

 What Is the Treatment for Testicular Torsion?

-Treatment Modalities in Neonates: The scrotum is examined, and the common procedure performed is contralateral orchiopexy (a procedure of fixing the testes to the inner scrotal wall).
-This procedure helps in the prevention of future twisting.
+• Treatment Modalities in Neonates: The scrotum is examined, and the common procedure performed is contralateral orchiopexy (fixing the testes to the inner scrotal wall).
+This procedure helps prevent future twisting.
 In addition, a testicular prosthesis is inserted after an orchiectomy (surgical removal of one or both testicles).
 It is inserted four to six months after the surgery.

 Conclusion